lukepolson/PHYS326_NUMERICAL/_episodes/06-tutorial6.md

 # Part 2
-> Write a function to determine $$\Phi(t)$; recall the piecewise form of the function above.
+> Write a function to determine $$\Phi(t)$$; recall the piecewise form of the function above.
 Find the magnetic flux at 1000 time points from when the magnetic sphere goes from $$(0, 0, 2R)$$ to $$(0, 0, -2R)$$ for a few differnt values on $$n$$.
 Take the negative derivative to determine the EMF induced in the coil.
 Plot both the magnetic flux and the EMF as a function of time.
 Compare these plots to Figure 7.23 in Griffith's.
 Do the plots look different?
 Why?

 First we import the packages we need